-The Healthy Athletes initiative is a health screening and education program designed for people with Intellectual Disabilities.
-Healthy Athletes Screenings are offered in eight disciplines and are administered by volunteer healthcare providers at sporting events throughout the year.
-Launched in 1997, Healthy Athletes has made Special Olympics the largest healthcare provider for people with Intellectual Disabilities in the world.
+The Healthy Athletes (HA) initiative is a health screening and education program designed for people with intellectual disabilities.
+HA Screenings are offered in seven disciplines and are administered by volunteer healthcare providers at sporting events throughout the year.
+Launched in 1997, HA has made Special Olympics the largest healthcare provider for people with intellectual disabilities in the world.

 The need for Healthy Athletes is great.
 Despite a mistaken belief that people with intellectual disabilities receive the same or better health care than others, they typically receive sub-standard care, or virtually no health care at all.
 People with intellectual disabilities have poorer health, more specialized health care needs, and greater difficulty accessing health care services and doctors compared to the general population.